ioccc-src/winner/2013/endoh1/README.md

 In addition, it uses various hacks to parse SKI code as C, and to satisfy IOCCC's size rule.

-* Abuse of function pointers
+* Abuse of function pointers.
-* Code duplication by macros
+* Code duplication by macros.
-* Short coding
+* Short coding.

 These led to the good obfuscation.

 See [Spoiler section](#spoiler) in detail, if you need.

 ### Limitation